 Governments and conservation authorities are working diligently to educate the public about invasive species to prevent the accidental transportation or introduction of new species.

-At the airport, have you ever wondered why border agents and customs officers are so strict regarding plants, fruits, and meats?
+Have you ever wondered why border agents and customs officers are so strict about plants, fruits, and meats at the airport?
 Invasive species are one of the main reasons.

 Given the potential impact, environmental groups and government agencies are concerned about the harm that is being done by invasive species.